 Grant funding is an important source of income across the board.
-Media with more diversity revenue models still very often receive grant funding as part of their income model.
-It is speaking, not receiving grant funding occurs among two almost opposite types of media one hand the very small, community media (radio) and on the other hand the long-stallarge media businesses.
-[21] Of the latter group, a majority was originally founded as media and today they still often have a print edition that, as part of a diversified revergenerates revenue (through subscriptions, offline sales and - declining - print advertion of the exceptions to this rule is Canal Revelation from the Democratic Republic (more information in the highlighted section).
+Media with more diversified revenue models still very often receive grant funding as part of their income model.
+Generally speaking, not receiving grant funding occurs among two almost opposite types of media; on the one hand the very small, community media (radio) and on the other hand the long-standing and large media businesses.[21]
+Of the latter group, a majority wasoriginally founded as print media and today they still often have a print edition that, as part of a diversified revenue model, generates revenue (through subscriptions, offline sales and - declining - print advertisement).
+One of the exceptions to this rule is Canal Revelation from the Democratic Republic Congo (more information in the highlighted section).